jakzo/composable-config/docs/patterns.md

 });
 ```

 Note that `m` may not necessarily be a number.
 If it is coming from an environment variable, for example, it will be a string.
-Once this callback has completed, the returned value will be passed into `ct.Integer`'s convertor which will convert it into an integer.
+Once this callback has completed, the returned value will be passed into `ct.Integer`'s converter which will convert it into an integer.

 ## File Structure - Grouped by Domain